eead-csic-compbio/AlloSHP/README.md

 only used complete chromosome arms, and left out single contigs and centromeric parts.
 This might require renaming chromosomes to make sure that each species has unique names.

-+ **FASTQ files of sequence reads** from the samples to be analyzed, which should belong to the same taxa, and perhaps some outgroups as well.
++ **FASTQ files** from the samples to be analyzed, which should belong to the same taxa, and perhaps some outgroups as well.
+These can be GBS, RADseq, RNAseq or even WGS sequence reads.

 ## 2) Simple mode: mapped reads